MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.ContainerRegistry/Test-AzureRmContainerRegistryNameAvailability.md

 ```

 ## DESCRIPTION
-The **Test-AzureRmContainerRegistryNameAvailability** cmdlet checks whether a container registry name is valid and available to use.
+The Test-AzureRmContainerRegistryNameAvailability cmdlet checks whether a container registry name is valid and available to use.

 ## EXAMPLES

-### Example 1: Check the availability of a container registry name
+### Example 1: Checks the availability of a container registry name
 ```
 PS C:\>Test-AzureRmContainerRegistryNameAvailability -Name 'SomeRegistryName'